OpenLocalizationOrg/hyperVTest.it-it/virtualization/hyperv_on_windows/user_guide/export_import.md

-#Export and Import virtual machines
+# Export and Import virtual machines

+12-Nov update.
 You can use the export and import functionality to quickly duplicate virtual machines or to move them from one host to another.
 You don't need to export a virtual machine to be able to import it.
 You can simply copy a virtual machine and its associated files to the new host, and then use the **Import Virtual Machine** wizard to specify the location of the files.
 This registers the virtual machine with Hyper-V and makes it available to be used.

-##Export virtual machines
+## Export virtual machines

 An easy way to prepare virtual machines to be imported is the **Export Virtual Machine** wizard.